 One thing that has always served successful no matter which party I went too were the cheese plates, charcutere boards or graze tables.

 There isn’t just one way to build them and you can incorporate different cheeses, fancy crackers, jellies, truffles, fruits and so much more.

-I once was part of an event thrown at a bar a few years ago and the bar owners found a way to make and name special cocktails after myself and the other people that were also part of the event.
+I once threw an event a few years ago and the bar owners found a way to make and name special cocktails after myself and the other people that were also part of the event.

 It was memorable to say the least.

 Come up with a unique signature cocktail, perhaps asking a mixologist for some ideas.

 You want something that reflects your own style.